I Tried an AI Art Generator and Here’s What I Learned

 I’m Not Sure How to Feel

-AI generated art is clearly a touchy subject, and now I understand why it’s kicked up a lot of fuss.
+AI generated art is clearly a touchy subject, and now I understand why art made with AI Art Generators have kicked up a lot of fuss.
 Copyright laws have yet to catch up to the latest technology, and it’s unpaved ground for everyone.
 Artists definitely deserve to receive their dues for their work, but it’s nice for the everyday person to have access to unique perspectives and colors and art that they wouldn’t otherwise be able to create on their own.

-In the end, I find myself enjoying AI art generation on a personal level, but I wouldn’t push its use beyond that.
+In the end, I find myself enjoying art made with AI Art Generators on a personal level, but I wouldn’t push its use beyond that.
 I wouldn’t use AI art as a base for prints, book illustrations, or similar money-making ventures until more improvements have been made.